Code-Institute-Submissions/milestone-one-5/README.md

 I looked into the 'Parallax' effect and found a great resource here:
 * https://www.w3schools.com/howto/tryhow_css_parallax_demo.htm

+I decided to use the 'Parallax' effect and to have the site flow as one continuous page instead of using multiple pages.

 # Features

 * **Navigation Bar:**  This section allows the user to easily navigate to any section of the site
+  * I implemented this feature using Bootstrap classes and amended the styling to suit the design and color scheme of the site
+* **Call to Action:** This section allows users to subscribe to get a free download of the bands latest album and also informs users that they can sign up to get news about the band
+  * Implemented using basic HTML and CSS within a Bootstrap class of .container-fluid
+  * The 'Free Download' opens up a modal which hosts a 'sign up' form.
+>**NOTE - See note at the bottom of the Features section**
+* **Sidebar/Social Media Links:** This section allows the user to easily navigate to our social media links
+  * Sourced from: https://www.w3schools.com/howto/howto_css_sidebar_responsive.asp I heavily modified this via CSS
+  * Implemented using css flex box
 * **About:**    This section gives the user a very brief background about the band and its current state
+  * Implemented using basic HTML and CSS - The 'rounded' class is a bootstrap class which I used in each main section of the site
 * **Music:**    This section allows users to listen to music recorded/created by the band by using the media player
+  * Implemented using a free media player sourced from http://amazingaudioplayer.com
 * **Shows:**    This section allows users to get immediate information regarding upcoming shows they might wish to attend
+  * Implemented using css flex box
 * **Gallery:** This section gives the user access to more specific information about each individual band member
+  * Implemented using Bootstrap Grid row/columns
 * **Contact:**  This section gives the user information as to how to contact the band and also includes a call to action to subscribe
+  * Implemented using Bootstrap Grid row/columns
+  * Let's Work Together enables the user to submit a request to work together with/hire the band and includes a text area to give a 'project description'.
+  * This is accessed by clicking on the 'handshake' icon which opens a modal inside which the form is nested.
+  * Users can fill in the form, describe the project they wish to collaborate on, and submit the request through the 'Send Project Request' button.
-Users can subscribe to a mailing list if they wish to be regularly informed about relevant band news by filling out the email form and clicking the submit button
+  * Sign up: users can subscribe to a mailing list if they wish to be regularly informed about relevant band news by filling out the email form and clicking the 'subscribe' button
-(**note that the subscribe action does not actually currently function due to this site being simply a static site with no backend**)

-* **Call to Action:** This section allows users to subscribe to get a free download of the bands latest album and also informs users that they can sign up to get news about the band
+>**NOTE - See note at the bottom of the Features section**

 ## Features not addressed in this iteration of the site and my reasons for not including them

 * **Shop:**     I didn't include this section as it requires backend coding far beyond my current level of knowledge
 * **News:**     I didn't include this section as I under the current scope of this project it wasn't urgent or relevant enough to the project to include

+>(**NOTE that because the site is simply a static site, the form submit features triggered by the 'Get My Free Download' / 'Send Project Request' / and 'Subscribe' buttons will not work as intended**)

 # Technologies Used